What are B Shares?

 - The holders of Class B are given lesser priority in the event of dividend distribution as compared to the holders of Class A.

-- The annual maintenance charges and fees are high
+- The annual maintenance fees are high

 This has been a guide to B Shares.
 Here we discuss examples of Class B shares along with its advantages, disadvantages, and differences with class A shares.
 You can learn more about finance from the following articles –